 Edwin also died in Burr Lane, in February 1895, aged 73.

 John Burrows was the son of framework knitter John and Elizabeth (nee Wilcox).
-Born in Ilkeston in 1804 he spent some years working in Belper but by 1860 had returned to live in Burr Lane where he lived the rest of his life as a framework knitter.
+Born in Ilkeston on November 1st, 1804 he spent some years working in Belper but by 1860 had returned to Burr Lane where he lived the rest of his life as a framework knitter.

-In 1838 he married widow Ann Orchard (nee Trueman) the daughter of collier James and Sarah (nee Blore), about nine months after her first husband, framework knitter John Orchard, had died.
+On September 24th, 1838 he married widow Ann Orchard (nee Trueman) the daughter of collier James Trueman and Sarah (nee Blore), about nine months after her first husband, framework knitter John Orchard, had died.

-Ann died in Burr Lane, aged 66, in February 1860 – which is perhaps why Adeline describes John as ‘an old bachelor’ — and John died there in June 1887, aged 83.
+Ann died in Burr Lane, aged 66, on February 5th, 1860 – which is perhaps why Adeline describes John as ‘an old bachelor’ — and John died there on June 28th, 1887, aged 83.

 There were no children.